geekygirldawn/website/Software/software.md

 CollectOSS’s distinctive features are that you can use it to:

 * focus on data from GitHub and GitLab platforms (with support for additional platforms like Forgejo coming soon)
-* Collect data at scale with support for rotating API keys and collection that can scale to tens of thousands of repositories
+* collect data at scale with support for rotating API keys and collection that can scale to tens of thousands of repositories
 * Write custom queries that explore complex or unanticipated questions using data science or data engineering tools that are built for  relational databases and structured data.
 * Explore data about compliance, security, dependencies, and related software topics to better understand potential risks associated with an open source project.
 * Use visualizations to learn about community health and explore the CollectOSS data in action using the [8Knot](https://eightknot.osci.io) dashboard.